XLB: A differentiable massively parallel lattice Boltzmann library in Python: Physics-based machine learning

-XLB's integration with JAX is central to its effectiveness in scientific machine learning, as it enables a unified computational graph for both forward and backward computations.
-Without JAX, linking disconnected computational graphs of simulations with machine learning models created by a different library would demand substantial engineering, and may potentially result in reduced performance.
+XLB's power in scientific machine learning stems from its native differentiability that is provided through integration with JAX, and hence enables a unified computational graph for both forward and backward computations.
+Linking simulation packages and machine learning models from different libraries often requires complex integration and can lead to performance losses.
 XLB stands out by allowing for seamless forward and backward propagation across both simulation and neural network components, offering the flexibility to integrate machine learning models at various stages of the simulation workflow, as evidenced in the following demos using the Flax library~\cite{flax2020github}.

-In the following, we provide two demos to showcase the capabilities of XLB for investigating novel ideas in scientific machine learning.
+In the following, we provide two demos to showcase the capabilities of XLB for investigating novel ideas in physics-based machine learning.
 These two demos are (1) reducing coarse-grained simulation error with deep learning correctors, and (2) differentiable fluid flow control with deep learning.
 These examples are intended to highlight the utility and applicability of XLB in scientific contexts, emphasizing its unique features, without being the central focus of our discussion.

-\subsection{Enhancing Coarse-grained Simulations Using Deep Learning Correctors}
+\subsection{Enhancing coarse-grained simulations using deep learning correctors}

 Drawing on the methodology introduced in~\cite{um2020solver}, this example aims to improve the accuracy of a low-fidelity coarse simulation by applying a neural network corrector.
 We employ the same example of unsteady flow over a cylinder that was discussed in Section~\ref{sec:flow_over_cylinder}.
 The corrector is designed to act as a body force that attempts to modify the coarse simulation to resemble the reference solution of the same setup but at a higher resolution (based on an $L^2$ norm).